aridlehoover/manager-README/README.md

 ### Collaboration

 Software development is a team sport.
 In order to meet our goals, we’re going to need to collaborate both within our team, and with other teams.
-To get there we need kindness, communication, and alignment.

-Be kind to one other — especially when things go wrong.
-Your kindness will create a trusting, safe space for open and honest communication.
-Once we’re communicating, we can align ourselves around a shared purpose.
-Doing so will foster collaboration.
+To get there we need kindness, openness, and honesty.
+Your kindness will help create a trusting, safe space for open and honest communication.

 Here are a few ways we can collaborate: